Imergent-Technology/Protogen/docs/SCENE_AUTHORING_LIBRARY_STRATEGY.md

 ## Overview

-This document outlines the strategic approach for extracting and evolving the scene authoring tools into a separate library, integrated with the Merit system and permissions architecture.
+This document outlines the strategic approach for extracting and evolving the scene authoring tools into a separate library, integrated with the Standing system and permissions architecture.
 This approach enables multi-tenant authoring capabilities while maintaining security and encouraging community participation.

 ## Strategic Objectives